PetrBilek1/headlines/README.md

 # headlines

-**Headlines is a web application for tracking headlines of news articles and it's changes.**
+**Headlines is a web application for tracking articles and their headlines.**

+Can be seen here: https://titulkovac.pbilek.eu/

 ### Technologies used:
 **Frontend:**